 - Divide the prepared dough into equal portions.
 Roll each into a thick disc, place a tbsp full of jaggery mix in the centre and make a potli.

 - Flatten the paratha slightly with fingers to spread the mixture inside the sealed paratha.

 - Dust the stuffed paratha with whole wheat flour and roll into a thick disc with a light hand.
-Repeat the process for all the parathas.
+Repeat the for all the parathas.

 - Note: Make sure you don’t roll with too much pressure, we don’t want the paratha to tear.

 - Heat a tawa, brush it with little ghee and place the prepared paratha on it.

 - Roast the paratha for a few seconds, flip over and brush ghee on it.
 Flip again, brush ghee on the other side and roast till light brown spots begin to appear on both sides.

 - Note: Do not press the paratha too much while cooking to avoid it from breaking.

 - Serve hot.

 AMAZON SHOP Buy utensils, kitchen accessories and appliances used in this video here - https://www.amazon.in/shop/chefranveer